Instant Noodles at a Glance

 While instant noodles were born in Japan, they have now integrated into the diets of many different of countries and have taken root in as instant noodles of their own.
 Here are you can see how people enjoy instant noodles.

-103.6billion servings of instant noodles were eaten in 2018.
-By simple arithmetic, as many as 280 million servings are eaten every day.
-Regardless of the area, age and gender, instant noodles are loved as “global food”.
+106.4 billion servings of instant noodles were eaten in 2019.
+By simple arithmetic, as many as 290 million servings are eaten every day.
+Regardless of the area, age and gender, instant noodles are loved as "global food”.

-10 countries out of 15 are from Asia, where nearly 80% of instant noodles are consumed.
+10 countries out of 15 are from Asia, where more than 80% of instant noodles are consumed.
 Korea leads per capita consumption by far.
 The Koreans like instant noodles so much that they are served even at restaurants and stalls there.
-In Vietnam and Nepal, instant noodles are popular for breakfast and night snacks.
+In Nepal and Vietnam, instant noodles are popular for breakfast and night snacks.

 *The Global Demand means the total servings eaten in the world in a year.

 *Unit : Million Servings